 The state has asked that U.S. District Judge Greg Van Tatenhove dismiss the lawsuit.
 Though it seems he may not be on the states side here.

-Van Tatenhove said during a hearing Wednesday that the state’s tourism incentive is “content neutral,” and it doesn’t matter if an applicant for the sales tax rebate has a religious purpose.
+Van Tatenhove said during a hearing Wednesday that the state’s tourism incentive is “content neutral,” and it doesn’t matter if an applicant for the sales tax rebate has a religious purpose.“There is a public purpose here, and it’s tourism,” said Van Tatenhove.

 The Constitution seems to disagree with Van Tatenhove who thinks taxpayer money is okay to be used for blatant religious ministry and employee discrimination.